BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/live-coding.md

 This proxy space keeps default values for the proxies that can be set.

 Sometimes I will use node proxy definitions because they offer a neat ``gui`` to play around with.
-The gui generator automatically introduces a slide for each controlable argument.
+The GUI generator automatically introduces a slide for each controllable argument.
 We can even specify the range of the argument using a [Spec](https://doc.sccode.org/Classes/Spec.html):

 ```isc